Gavin O’Reilly may sue over alleged data breach at INM

 A range of materials, including sworn statements from the Office of the Director of Corporate Enforcement (ODCE) and INM executives, was provided to the three and various other third parties last year on condition those could be used only for the hearing about whether to appoint inspectors.
 Anyone seeking additional use of the material had to ask the court.

-On Monday, the president of the High Court, Mr Justice Peter Kelly, was told the ODCE, who had sought the inspectors’ appointment, was prepared to consent to the three using the materials in their contemplated proceedings.
+On Monday the president of the High Court, Mr Justice Peter Kelly, was told the ODCE, which had sought the inspectors’ appointment, was prepared to consent to the three using the materials in their contemplated proceedings.

-Counsel for the three said one of the entities against whom proceedings are likely is INM itself and his side should not be required at this stage to identify the nature of intended proceedings.
+Counsel for the three said one of the entities against which proceedings are likely is INM itself, and his side should not be required at this stage to identify the nature of intended proceedings.

 He also argued there could be no valid data protection objections as the materials were part of court proceedings heard in public.